 - Always carry bottled water with you when you travel.

-- It is eay to combine your Colombia holidays with Ecuador holidays as well as it is pretty simple to enter Colombia from Ecuador.
-From Tulcan, you can take a taxi to the border and get your exit stamps from the immigration office there.
+- It is easy to combine your Colombia holidays with other South American countries such as Ecuador.
+For example, from Tulcan, you can take a taxi to the border and get your exit stamps from the immigration office there.

 - Always take a sun hat and sunscreen.
 Even though temperatures are cool in the mountains, the sun is at its most intense at the Equator.